-- The VB district network centers, with assistance from LWU and service providers, establish a communication forum with BOL (as outlined under Option 1) - In order to learn from international cooperative experience, BOL together with the communication forum, establishes a task force and examines the approach taken by SBV, the central bank of Vietnam, in designing, regulating, establishing, promoting and supervising a credit cooperative system (comprising 1,015 PCFs with 1.35 million members as at 2008).
-The objective would not be to replicate the Vietnamese model; such replication might convert best practices into worst practices if applied mechanically.
-Rather, the purpose of exposure visits, or a consultancy by the Central Fund of People's Credit Cooperatives of Vietnam (CCF), would be to promote understanding of the complex process of building a successful credit cooperative system. - BOL could also benefit from the cooperative experience had by Germany, the Netherlands and Canada or any other countries, and from support by their cooperative development organizations (DGRV, Rabobank Foundation and DID, respectively - all three involved in either Laos or Vietnam or both) - provided this assistance is applied to systems development rather than to single institutions.
+- The district network centers of village banks, with assistance from LWU and service providers, establish a forum of communication with BOL (as outlined under option 1) to re-examine, and possibly reformulate, the SCU regulation in a participatory process. - ➤ It is recommended to redesign the SCU regulation for local institutions based on the area principle, covering a single village or an adjacent group of villages.
+This is not excluded by the present regulation, but also not emphasized.
+Once BOL engages in intense communication with the village banks and their networks, minor adjustments could be made to the regulation.
+To have the result accepted, BOL would have to promote an image of responding to a demand and strengthening the existing village banks with a regulatory framework, supporting their evolution, rather than imposing a framework by a distant regulator. - In order to learn from international cooperative experience BOL together with the communication forum should establish a task force and examine the approach taken by SBV, the central bank of Vietnam, in designing, regulating, establishing, promoting and supervising a credit cooperative system (comprising 1015 PCFs with 1.35 million members as of 2008).
+The objective would not be replication of the Vietnamese

+- model; such replication might convert best practice into worst practice if mechanically applied.
+Rather, the purpose of exposure visits, or a consultancy by the Central Fund of People's Credit Cooperatives of Vietnam (CCF), would be an understanding of the complexity of the process of building a successful credit cooperative system. - ➢ BOL could also benefit from the cooperative experience of Germany, the Netherlands and Canada or other countries and from support by their cooperative development organizations (DGRV, Rabobank Foundation and DID, respectively all three involved in either Laos or Vietnam or both) if applied to system development rather than to single institutions.